Board of Directors

 Irene is a Family Worker at Head Start Nashua where she helps parents navigate the special education system and connect with community resources that address their own mental and physical disabilities.
 Irene’s personal experience with mental illness led her to connect with local organizations such as the Nashua chapters of NAMI (National Alliance of Mental Illness) and DBSA (Depression Bipolar Support Alliance).
 Irene is interested in how the intersection of race and socioeconomic status affects people with disabilities and is dedicated to addressing ableism in all its forms professionally and personally.
 Irene has her BA in Sociology and Government from Connecticut College and lives in Massachusetts.

-Katie Epstein Head ShotKatie Epstein, Chair
+Katie Epstein Head ShotKatie Epstein

 As a person with a disability, Katie Epstein often draws on her personal experience when advocating for disability rights.
 Katie works as a Direct Support Professional and is a 2010 graduate of the IOD Leadership program.
 Katie has a special education degree from Granite State College and recently completed her term as the Vice-Chair of the NH Council on Developmental Disabilities.
 Katie lives in Epping.